 You can see that your attitude determines your actions.
 So live with an attitude of love.
 Look for ways to love.
 Seek constantly to demonstrate love.
 As Paul said in Ephesians 5:1-2, imitate Jesus by walking in love.

-If like many Christians you have an attitude problem, your best approach is to ask God to transform your attitude (see Romans 12:1-2).
+Some Christians have an attitude problem.
+Consider asking God if you’re in that boat.
+If so, your best approach is to ask Him to transform your attitude (see Romans 12:1-2).
 The Holy Spirit can change your attitude to one of love, if you let Him.

 How to love God with all your soul.